andrewliao11/Q-Spatial-Bench-code/README.md

 Q-Spatial Bench is a benchmark designed to measure the **quantitative spatial reasoning** 📏 in large vision-language models.

-🔥The paper associated with Q-Spatial Bench is accepted by EMNLP 2024 main track!
+🔥 The paper associated with Q-Spatial Bench is accepted by EMNLP 2024 main track!

 - Our paper: *Reasoning Paths with Reference Objects Elicit Quantitative Spatial Reasoning in Large Vision-Language Models* [[arXiv link](https://arxiv.org/abs/2409.09788)]
 - Project website: [[link]()]